soonyoungkwon23/soonyoungkwon23.github.io/_projects/1_project.md

 img: assets/img/e4-hero.jpg
 importance: 1
 category: Engineering Projects @ HMC
-related_publications: true
+related_publications: false
 ---

 ## Overview

-Developed a **universal antenna remounting system** to enhance GPS tracking precision for both **satellite and drone applications**.
-The design integrates seamlessly with a **motorized telescope mount**, enabling **reliable, repeatable repositioning** with a positional accuracy of **±0.1 mm**.
+GPS tracking is only as good as the mount it rests on — so I built one that leaves no room for “close enough.”
+The **Universal Antenna Remounting System** integrates seamlessly with a motorized telescope mount and achieves **±0.1 mm positional accuracy** with reliable, repeatable alignment every time.

 ---

 ## Problem Statement

-High-precision GPS tracking often suffers from:
+Existing mounts often fail to combine universality, durability, and high-precision re-alignment.
+The common problems:

-- Limited compatibility between antenna types
+- Only fitting specific antenna models
-- Difficulty in re-aligning after removal
+- Time-consuming, inconsistent repositioning
-- Mechanical drift degrading tracking accuracy
+- Mechanical drift that undermines GPS accuracy

-Our solution: a **modular, lightweight, and highly accurate remounting system** that works across varied platforms without compromising stability.
+The goal: design a **modular, lightweight, and robust** system that works across multiple antenna types while delivering consistent, precision alignment.

 ---

 ## Design Requirements

-- **Positional Accuracy:** ±0.1 mm repeatability
+- **Precision:** ±0.1 mm repeatability
 - **Universal Compatibility:** Adjustable to multiple antenna form factors
-- **Lightweight Structure:** CFRP for weight savings
+- **Lightweight & Strong:** CFRP for weight savings, CNC aluminum for high strength
-- **Strength & Durability:** CNC-machined aluminum for load-bearing parts
-- **GD&T Compliance:** Consistent manufacturing tolerances
+- **GD&T Compliance:** Ensured consistent manufacturing and assembly tolerances

 ---

 ## Design & Development Process

-- Concept sketches and geometry evaluation for balance & stiffness
+- Sketched and evaluated geometries for stiffness and stability
-- **SolidWorks CAD modeling** with rapid disassembly features
+- Created **SolidWorks CAD models** with modular, quick-disassembly assemblies
-- **GD&T tolerancing** for critical alignment surfaces
+- Applied **GD&T tolerancing** to critical alignment surfaces
-- **FEA analysis** to minimize vibration-induced drift
+- Performed **FEA analysis** to confirm rigidity and reduce vibration effects

 <!--
 <div class="row">